krawieck/flickr-dl/README.md

 Tool for bulk downloading images from flickr.com

-Right now it only supports downloading from user's photostream
+It supports downloading from all kinds of pages, albums, photostreams, single images, and others.
+If you find a place where it doesn't work, please create an issue.

 ## TODO